XeroAPI/xero-node/README.md

     That rather than using HTTP verbs (`.put()`, `.post()` etc) the SDK will use actions.
 Example `get()`, `create()`,`delete()`, `update()`.
 This abstracts away Xero's [funny](https://developer.xero.com/documentation/api/requests-and-responses) `PUT` vs `POST`.

 2. A simple and single OAuth flow.
-Rather than automatically refreshing tokens, the SDK we will expose methods which allow the OAuth methods eg Refreshing Tokens etc. Consideration is also being made to OAuth2.
+Rather than automatically refreshing tokens, the SDK will expose methods which allow the OAuth methods eg Refreshing Tokens etc. Consideration is also being made to OAuth2.

 3. Abstracted underlyting OAuth/HTTP lib.
 This will allow swapping it out if we needed.
 The SDK won't bleed the OAuth libs exception types onto the consumer when it hits a 500/400 etc. Having a OAuth/HTTP layer will allow reuse and extension to other APIs (Payroll, Expenses etc).